-This renovation was a family project, planned with my mom, Reneé, and my dad, John.
+Renovating the studio apartment was a family project, planned with my mom, Reneé, and my dad, John.
 This was our first renovation in New York City and we were nervous.
 We didn’t know where to find a contractor or what standard pricing would be.
 Where to start?
-To add to the challenge, we’d decided to keep the budget down by not hiring a designer.
+To add to the challenge, we decided to keep the budget down by not hiring a designer.
 I would make most of the design decisions myself.
 We started by posting our project to Sweeten.

-It’s best to know your design plan before you start a project.
+It’s best to know the process and design plan before you start a project.
 I wanted it to feel light, warm, cozy, and fun.
 It also felt important to create a home that would appeal to future buyers.
 As much as I love this place, it’s a studio—it likely won’t be my “forever home.”
-So I tried to pick materials that were both current and timeless and kept permanent fixtures in the kitchen and bathroom neutral.
-I created a document with inspiration photos and a materials list for each room and shared it with our Sweeten contractor as soon as we offered him the job.
+So I tried to pick materials that kept the kitchen current and timeless and the bathroom neutral.
+I created a document with inspiration photos and a materials list for each room and shared it with our Manhattan contractor as soon as we offered him the job.

-My family and I agreed we would tear out the ugly paneling in hopes of opening up the main living and sleeping space; white walls and recessed lighting would brighten the space.
+My family and I agreed we would tear out the ugly paneling in hopes of opening up the studio’s main living and sleeping space; white walls and recessed lighting would brighten the space.
 Meanwhile, painting the window in charcoal frames the natural light coming in.
-Next up was the kitchen; which had newish appliances, but needed most everything else, from repainting the cabinets to new floor tile, countertops, and backsplash.
-In the bathroom, we would paint, replace wall and floor tiles, update the shower, and add a new vanity, mirror, and lighting fixtures.
+Next up was the kitchen, which had newish appliances, but needed most everything else, from repainting the cabinets to new floor tile, countertops, and backsplash.
+To refresh the bathroom, we would paint, replace wall and floor tiles, update the shower, and add a new vanity, mirror, and lighting fixtures.